 Gather your Christmas cards and use your hole-punching tool to create a hole for the string in the top left corner of each card.
 Then, grab your string and make a knot on the end, bigger than the hole you created.
-Thread the string through the hole on your first card, and then tie a knot of equal size on the other side to keep your card from moving around.
-About three to five inches down the string, create another knot and repeat the process.
+Thread the string through the hole in your first card and then tie a knot of equal size on the other side to keep your card from moving around.
+About 3 to 5 inches down the string, create another knot and repeat the process.
 Do this until all of your cards are on the string, and be sure to add a knot at the end to prevent any cards from falling off.
 Then, drape your Christmas card garland over the branches of your tree!

 Instead of choosing traditional bulbs or glass ornaments, people are opting to don their Christmas trees with stockings.
 To really pull off this look, start by draping your tree in lights, tinsel, and garland.
 This will add a bit of color and dimension to the final product.
 Next, hang up your stockings around the tree, keeping them spaced out from one another.

 Depending on the size of your tree, you may need more or fewer stockings.
 For a six-foot tree, we’d recommend about 12 stockings.
 But ultimately, how you choose to adorn your tree is up to personal preference.
 If you’d prefer smaller stockings, you can stock up on a few more.